unicefuganda/uSurvey/docs/installation.md

 * Has been tested on Ubuntu and OS X. However it should run on most Linux machines (since there are no distribution specific dependency).

-* Minimum of 1GB RAM is recommended for setup.
+* Minimum of 1GB RAM, 1 CPU core for setup and medium sized testing.

 * Postgres, redis-server should be running